-This is the average monthly salary including housing, transport, and other benefits.
-Veterinary Office Manager salaries vary drastically based on experience, skills, gender, or location.
+This is the average salary including housing, transport, and other benefits.
+Veterinary Office Manager salaries in India vary drastically based on experience, skills, gender, or location.
 Below you will find a detailed breakdown based on many different criteria.

-Veterinary Office Manager salaries in India range from 18,600 INR per month (starting salary) to 64,200 INR per month (maximum salary).
-This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.
+Salaries for the position Veterinary Office Manager in India range from 18,600 INR (starting salary) to 64,200 INR (maximum salary).
+It should be noted that the given figure is not the legally mandated minimum wage; rather, it represents the lowest figure reported in a salary survey that included thousands of participants and professionals from all regions of the country.

 |0 - 2 Years|